Birmingham USPS Truck Accidents Attorney

 When you are involved in a motor vehicle accident with a mail truck, it means that the USPS could be liable for your injuries.
 This could involve possibly filing a claim through the Federal Tort Claims Act, which can be a daunting task for many people.

 If you suffered severe injuries or your loved one was killed in any kind of USPS truck accident in the Birmingham area, you do not have to handle your federal claim by yourself.
-Farris, Riley & Pitt, LLP understands the complicating factors involved in these cases and help you navigate all of the requirements.
+Farris, Riley & Pitt, LLP Birmingham truck accident attorneys understand the complicating factors involved in these cases and help you navigate all of the requirements.

 Our firm can conduct an independent investigation as soon as we are hired so important evidence can be preserved.
 You can have us provide an honest and thorough evaluation of your case as soon as you call (205) 324-1212 or contact us online to receive a free consultation.